Group-5-Project-2/CodeCave/README.md

 ## Value Proposal

+- Allows unregistered users to view job search and register
+- Allows users to securely login then logOut
 - Allows users to build a profile
 - Allows users to search for job listings based on profile skills and other data
 - View data on job titles such as average salary